RadeonOpenCompute/ROCm_Documentation/Remote_Device_Programming/Remote-Device-Programming.rst

 ROCmRDMA interface specification
 *********************************
-The implementation of ROCmRDMA interface could be found in `[amd_rdma.h] <https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver/blob/master/include/drm/amd_rdma.h>`_ file.
+The implementation of ROCmRDMA interface can be found in `[amd_rdma.h] <https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver/blob/master/include/drm/amd_rdma.h>`_ file.

 API versions
 ************

-ROCm up to and including 4.1 supported RDMA version 1.0.
-ROCm 4.2 bumped the API version to 2.0 and introduced the following definitions to allow users to detect the API version and apply conditional compilation as needed:
+ROCm up to and including v4.1 supported RDMA version 1.0.

+ROCm 4.2 has enhanced the API version to 2.0, introduced the following definitions to allow users to detect the API version, and apply conditional compilation as needed:

 ::